taniabogatsch/duckdb-go/CONTRIBUTING.md

 ### Testing

-`go-duckdb` aims to contain tests that are fast, cover a significant portion of the code, are comprehensible, and can serve as documentation.
+`duckdb-go` aims to contain tests that are fast, cover a significant portion of the code, are comprehensible, and can serve as documentation.

 ### Go Guidelines

-go-duckdb uses [Effective Go](https://go.dev/doc/effective_go) and the [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md) for tips for writing clear, idiomatic Go code.
+duckdb-go uses [Effective Go](https://go.dev/doc/effective_go) and the [Uber Go Style Guide](https://github.com/uber-go/guide/blob/master/style.md) for tips for writing clear, idiomatic Go code.
 Below are a few excerpts.